DragosTrandafir/LinearCifar10ClassifierComparison/README.md

 # CIFAR-10 Linear Classifier — From Scratch to PyTorch

-A university computer vision lab that builds a complete image classification pipeline on the CIFAR-10 dataset, starting from bare NumPy and graduating to PyTorch, with systematic experiment tracking via Weights & Biases.
+Builds a complete image classification pipeline on the CIFAR-10 dataset, starting from bare NumPy and graduating to PyTorch, with systematic experiment tracking via Weights & Biases.

 ---